skip to main content

 Power

-An electric vehicle requires power.
-To appropriately power the Pierce® Volterra™ platform of electric vehicles, a fire station will need enough 480-volt three-phase power to support the charging infrastructure.
-This is standard for any commercial power requirements.
-If 480-volt power is not available, this power requirement can be accomplished with a step-up transformer.
+To appropriately power the Pierce® Volterra™ platform of electric vehicles, a fire station will need 480-volt three-phase power to support the charging infrastructure.
+This is standard for most commercial power applications.
+If 480-volt power is not available, it can be accomplished with a step-up transformer.

-Learn more about the story behind the technology in this recent blog post.
+Learn more about the story behind the technology.

 Electric Fire Truck Charging Infrastructure

-We’ll take the time to align experts to support your needs so you can focus on your daily work and not on the technical details of your new apparatus.
+Pierce representatives align experts to support your needs so you can focus on your daily work and not on the technical details of your new apparatus.
+This includes:

 Charging Infrastructure Installation